 Steve Law is a composer and pianist from North-West London.
 He received a Master’s degree in composition at Bristol University for his jazz opera ‘Heaven on Earth’ which was described as ‘a significant contribution to the genre’.
 Steve’s transcriptions of Dudley Moore’s music are published by Faber and his piano and orchestral arrangements for musicians such as Jack Gibbons, Rena Fruchter and the late BBC Broadcaster Geoffrey Stern have been performed in the UK and America.

 As a pianist Steve is at home in many different musical genres.
 He has given recitals of ragtime and jazz (both as a soloist and accompanist) and his own note for note transcriptions of Gershwin, among others, as well the music of classical composers such as Chopin, Rachmaninoff and Prokofiev.
 In 2012-13 Steve played a series of unique musical tribute concerts recreating the music and jazz playing of Dudley Moore.
-Steve’s Violin Concerto will receive it’s orchestral premier in Scotland on June 3rd 2017 with soloist Mark Wilson and Paul Wood conducting Ayr Camerata at at Ayr Baptist Church.
+Steve’s Violin Concerto received it’s orchestral premier in Scotland in June 2017 with soloist Mark Wilson and Paul Wood conducting Ayr Camerata at Ayr Baptist Church.

 In recent years in London he has performed at St James Piccadilly, ‘Classical Partners’, The Halo Project, St George’s Bloomsbury, The Royal National Hotel, St. George’s Pinner, the Harrow Museum and St John’s Harrow.
 He co-founded the Ruislip and Harrow Music Festival in 2014 with pianist-composer Neil Crossland.